securityfirst/championscurriculum/audits.md

 ## Synthesis
 Participants should turn to their assessment documentation and consider how their organisation deals with the subject matter covered in this module.
 Where necessary they should ask questions and work with other participants to identify any:

-* Issues they have found that effect their organisations
+* Issues they have found that affect their organisations
 * Possible solutions they have learned
-* Possible difficulties they may face in implementation (ideally using the time ad experience of trainers and other participants)
+* Possible difficulties they may face in implementation (ideally using the time and experience of trainers and other participants)
 * Things would need to overcome these difficulties
 * Connections to other organisations or individuals that would help them
 * Timeline, resources and costs for implementation